amassivek/amassivek.github.io/sigprop.md

 This page is a concise tutorial for learning in a forward pass.
 By the end of the tutorial, you will understand the concept, and know how to apply this form of learning in your work.
 The tutorial provides explanations for beginners, and detailed steps for experts.
 Use the table of contents to go where you want.
 If you have a work on forward learning, [add your work](#add-your-work) to this page.

 On this page, I present the framework for inference and learning in a forward pass, called the Signal Propagation framework.
 This is a framework for using only forward passes to learn any kind of data and on any kind of network.
 I demonstrate it works well for discrete networks, continuous networks, and spiking networks, all without modification to the network architecture.
 In other words, the network used for inference is the same as the network used for learning.
 In contrast, backpropagation and previous works have additional structure and algorithm elements for the training network than for the inference network, which are referred to as learning constraints.

-As a result, Signal Propagation is a least constrained method for learning, and yet has better performance, efficiency, and compatibility than previous alternatives to backpropagation.
+Signal Propagation is a least constrained method for learning, and yet has better performance, efficiency, and compatibility than previous alternatives to backpropagation.
 It also has better efficiency and compatibility than backpropagation.
-This framework is introduced in [https://arxiv.org/abs/2204.01723](https://arxiv.org/abs/2204.01723) .
+This framework is introduced in https://arxiv.org/abs/2204.01723 (2022) by Adam Kohan, Ed Rietman, and Hava Siegelmann.
+The origin of forward learning is in our work https://arxiv.org/abs/1808.03357 (2018).

 Table of Contents
 + [Introduction](#introduction)